phaneendhra2980/seleniumdesignpatterns/README.md

 Continuous Integration (eliminate the human factor from the equation) Ability to run hundreds of tests in parallel (check out my blog post to learn about ‘The Benefits of Parallel Testing’.)

+## BDD pattern :
+BDD (Behaviour Driven Development) is an agile testing methodology.

+Advantages :
+* It encourages collaboration between business users, developers and testers.
+* At its heart, BDD has parameterisation and data tables built in.
+* Feature files are written in Gherkin language which is quite simple to read & understand by everyone in the team

+Disadvantages :
+* Time Overhead
+* Structuring all your feature files, scenarios and executable specifications requires some careful planning.
+* Good communication is required between the person writing the feature files and the person developing the automation code

+## Hermetic test pattern :

+It states that each test should be completely independent and self-sufficient.
+Any dependency on other tests or third-party services that cannot be controlled should be avoided.

+Advantages :
+* Modular tests
+* No tests skip in case any prior test fails
+* Tests can be run in random order
+* Can run tests in parallel

+Disadvantages :
+* Time required to write tests increases
+* Runtime increases as env setup needs to be done before every test. *Designing of test cases take time as test can’t reuse data from other tests